Last Updated on December 10, 2024

 L Visa Premium Processing

-Premium processing: Employers can pay the $2,805 premium processing fee when available and USCIS will adjudicate the L-1A petition within 15 business days, meaning they are required to approve, issue a Request for Evidence (RFE), or deny the visa petition.
+Employers can pay the $2,805 premium processing fee when available, and USCIS will adjudicate the L-1A petition within 15 business days.
+As a result, they must approve, issue a Request for Evidence (RFE), or deny the visa petition.

 What Is the L-1B Visa?

-The L-1B visa allows a U.S. employer to transfer an employee with specialized knowledge relating to the organization from one of its affiliated foreign offices to a U.S. parent company, subsidiary, affiliate or branch.
+The L-1B visa allows a U.S. employer to transfer an employee with specialized knowledge of the organization from one of its affiliated foreign offices to a U.S. parent company, subsidiary, affiliate or branch.

-An employee must meet the following requirements in order to qualify for the L-1B visa:
+An employee must meet the following requirements to qualify for the L-1B visa:

-• Have worked in the qualifying organization for at least 12 continuous months within the last three years leading up to transfer in an executive, managerial or specialized knowledge capacity.
+- Have worked in the qualifying organization for at least 12 continuous months within the last three years.
+This timeframe must lead to the transfer to an executive, managerial, or specialized knowledge capacity.

-• Have specialized knowledge based on employment with the foreign employer that will be used in the U.S.
+- Possess specialized knowledge gained from working with a foreign employer that will be applied in the U.S.

 If the employee’s reason for working in the U.S. is to open a new office, the following conditions must be met:

-• The employer has the financial ability to compensate the employee conducting business in the U.S.
+- The employer can financially compensate the employee conducting business in the U.S.

 How Long Does the L-1B Last?

 The L-1B visa has an initial period of stay of three years.
 Individuals can apply for renewals and may receive one extension granted in a two-year increment.
-This means individuals on the L-1B visa could potentially stay in the U.S. for a total of five years.
+This means individuals on the L-1B visa could potentially stay in the U.S. for five years.

-It’s also important to note that an L-1B could have more than one, two or three extensions if the L-1B visa holder travel outside the U.S. They get to recapture that time, meaning someone could potentially stay in the U.S. for an even longer period of time.
+L-1B visa holders can have more than one, two or three extensions if they travel outside the U.S. They get to recapture that time, meaning someone could potentially stay in the U.S. for an even longer period.
 We recommend speaking to an attorney for more information.

 If the temporary nature of the assignment changes, we recommend speaking to an attorney.